dkanunik/c-lab-data-structures/binary-tree/README.md

 - search - Check if a node with a given value is in the binary tree.
 - traverse_preorder - Traverse the binary tree in preorder (root, left, right) and perform an operation on each node.
 - traverse_inorder - Traverse the binary tree in inorder (left, root, right) and perform an operation on each node.
+- traverse_postorder - Traverse the binary tree in postorder (left, right, root) and perform an operation on each node.
 - ...

 _is under construction..._